MicrosoftDocs/win32-pr.de-de/desktop-src/direct3dhlsl/waveallbitxor.md

 ## <a name="remarks"></a>Hinweise

-Diese Funktion wird von Shadermodell 6.0 in allen Shaderstufen unterstützt.
+Diese Funktion wird vom Shadermodell 6.0 in allen Shaderstufen unterstützt.